More results found.

-Learn about Rhode Island Infrastructure Bank, including Featured News, Key Projects, and Our Team.
+Learn about Rhode Island Infrastructure Bank, including Featured News, Key Projects, and The Team.

 Rhode Island Infrastructure Bank is Rhode Island’s central hub for financing infrastructure improvements for municipalities, businesses, and homeowners.
 We efficiently leverage limited capital and offer below-market, innovative financing for an array of infrastructure-based projects including water and wastewater, transportation, energy efficiency and renewable energy, and brownfield remediation.
 These quality of life projects improve the State’s infrastructure, create jobs, promote economic development and enhance the environment.